Ontario Wind Turbines

 Ontario’s Energy Policy will affect every person in Ontario.

-The following provides a summary of the energy policy that is being implemented by the Ontario Government.
+The following is a summary of the new energy policy that is being implemented by the Ontario Government.

 Pictures are of wind projects in Ontario.

 Over the next 20 years, your household will pay an additional $40,000 for electricity.